muellerm-95/muellerm-95.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "My personal website"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# About
+About
 Welcome to my personal website!
 I will write more about myself soon.